 The University will keep financial provision for organizing stake holders' meetings, counselling workshops etc. as per the Academic Plan and Academic Calendar approved by the Academic Council of the University.
 The workshops conducted by the University will not only benefit the learners of the programme, but will also benefit the learners of other programmes.
 The University will also bear the cost of organizing the meeting of Syllabus Revision Committee etc. and also for supply of additional study materials if required for improving the quality of the programme.
 Moreover, the University will keep on investing in developing the IT infrastructure so that the learners can benefit from the ICT enabled programme.

-The cost calculated by the office of Finance Officer as regards maintenance of Master Degree programmes per student for Journalism is Rs.
-2,250.00/-
+The following are the cost calculated by the office of Finance Officer as regards maintenance of cost.

+- A. Maintenance Cost for Master Degree programmes per student - a) Assamese- Rs.
+1,600/-